buckelij/probot-labelboard/README.md

     help: todo
 ```

-That will add issues labeled with 'bug' to the 'todo'
-columns of the 'new tickets' and 'help' repository projects.
+That will add issues labeled with 'bug' to the 'todo' columns of the 'new tickets' and 'help'
+repository projects.
+Note that the `repo:` keyword is literally `repo:` and not the name of
+the repository.
+This is to distinguish from Organization Projects, which are not yet supported.

 See [docs/deploy.md](docs/deploy.md) if you would like to run your own instance of this app.